Jozef-Ernest van Roey

-Jozef-Ernest van Roey (13 January 1874 – 6 August 1961) was a Belgian Cardinal of the Roman Catholic Church.
-He served as Archbishop of Mechelen from 1926 until his death, and was elevated to the cardinalate in 1927.
-He was significant figure in Catholic resistance to Nazism in Belgium.
+Jozef-Ernest van Roey (13 January 1874 – 6 August 1961) was a Belgian Catholic prelate who served as Archbishop of Mechelen from 1926 until his death.
+He was elevated to the cardinalate in 1927.
+He was a significant figure in Catholic resistance to Nazism in Belgium.

 Biography

-Jozef-Ernest van Roey was born in Vorselaar, as the first of the five children of Stanislas and Anna-Maria (née Bartholomeus) van Roey.
+Jozef-Ernest van Roey was born in Vorselaar, as the first of the five children of Stanislas van Roey and Anna-Maria Bartholomeus.
 His siblings were named Bernadette, Louis, Véronique, and Stephanie (who became a nun).
 He was baptized the same day of his birth in the parish church of Vorselaar.
 Van Roey studied under the Jesuits in Vorselaar before entering Saint-Joseph School in Herentals in 1885.
 He graduated in 1892, whence he entered the minor seminary in Mechelen.
-From 1894 to 1897, he studied theology at the Major Seminary of Mechelen.
+From 1894 to 1897, he studied Theology at the Major Seminary, Mechelen.
 He was ordained to the priesthood by Cardinal Pierre-Lambert Goossens on 18 September 1897.

 Van Roey then furthered his studies at the University of Louvain, from where he obtained his doctorate in theology and the habilitation in 1903.
 He taught at the Collège Americaine from 1901 to 1905, and at the University of Louvain from 1905 to 1907.
 During this time, Van Roey also became a friend of Columba Marmion, OSB, who would later be beatified in 2000.
 On 19 May 1907, he was made an honorary canon of the metropolitan chapter of Mechelen.
 He served as vicar general of the city from 30 September 1907 to 1925, and was raised to the rank of Domestic Prelate of His Holiness on 2 April 1909.
 Van Roey participated in the Conversations of Mechelen, a series of ecumenical dialogues between clergymen from the Roman Catholic and Anglican Churches hosted by Cardinal Désiré-Joseph Mercier, from 1921 to 1926, but for which he was less supportive.
 He became secretary of the diocesan synod in 1924, and a protonotary apostolic on 11 February 1925.

 On 12 March 1926, Van Roey was appointed Archbishop of Mechelen, and thus Primate of Belgium, by Pope Pius XI.
 He received his episcopal consecration on the following 25 April from Archbishop Clemente Micara, with Bishops Gustave-Joseph Waffelaert and Gaston-Antoine Rasneur serving as co-consecrators, in the Cathedral of Mechelen.
 Pius XI created him Cardinal Priest of Santa Maria in Aracoeli in the consistory of 20 June 1927.
 The Belgian primate served as papal legate to the centennial celebration of the University of Louvain four days later, on 24 June.
 In February 1931, he denounced cremation, declaring, "That funeral honors should be paid to a cremated corpse is a defiance of Catholic conscience which objects to cremation...Any funeral is meaningless after destruction of the body by burning".